ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/01-creating-a-new-simulation.md

 {% endhighlight %}

 3. Make sure that the project dependencies have been correctly imported by expanding the "Gradle Projects" tool window.
 You should see a full list of dependencies under the Dependencies folder.
 4. For our first tutorial we are going to learn how to create a simple simulation.
-In the java directory fo your project. under `src/main/java`, create a new package named `exampleSimulations.simplePendulum`.
+In the java directory of your project under `src/main/java`, create a new package named `exampleSimulations.simplePendulum`.
-5. Every simulation requires a Robot class and a Simulation class; Therefore in the `simplePendulum` package we will create a two new Java classes named **SimplePendulumRobot** and **SimplePendulumSimulation**.
+5. Every simulation requires a Robot class and a Simulation class; Therefore in the `simplePendulum` package we will create two new Java classes named **SimplePendulumRobot** and **SimplePendulumSimulation**.